-Since this is a Level 4 course, we advise that you only enrol if you have a previous qualification in psychology or a background in this area.
+Since this is a Level 4 course, we advise that you only enrol if you have a previous course in psychology or a background in this area.

 |Study time:||140 hours|